 A plan to address chronic underinvestment in developing minority nonprofit talent

 While Chicago has the benefit of philanthropists and certainly funders who are aligned on the path forward and the aspirational objectives, we also know many of the organizations needed to fulfill the vision do not have the staff, infrastructure, and technical expertise to establish, stabilize, or diversify revenue to easily expand the reach of their programs – to engage more of the target populations.

 Seed funding has already been secured and allocated for Chicago

-Replicating its co-investment model from successful programs launched in Central Texas, Northern California, and Southern Florida, Network for Good has committed $800,000 in resources to bring the Jumpstart Program home to the State of Illinois, beginning with 300 nonprofits in Chicago in June of 2019.
+Replicating its co-investment model from successful programs launched in Central Texas, Northern California, and Southern Florida, Network for Good has committed half of the resources to bring the Jumpstart Program home to the State of Illinois, beginning with 300 nonprofits in Chicago in June of 2019.

 The Program, which had beginnings in 2012 with seed funding from the Forum Fund at The Chicago Community Trust, has since scaled to a nationwide, cooperative funding model that is now being leveraged by more than 100 private, corporate, and community foundations, and city and state governments, in more than 30 states in the country.

 Contributed revenue will accelerate and scale the reach of racial equity programs